Friday, May 08, 2009

 When loading the jewelers saw frame with a blade, proper tension is a must!

-With saw teeth pointing down, tighten the end of the blade in one knuckle of the saw. place the frame blade up, against the table and push the handle of the saw toward the table edge- tighten the blade into the other knuckle.
+With saw teeth pointing downward (toward the handle end), tighten one end of the blade in th upper knuckle of the saw.
+Place the frame open side up, against the table and push the handle of the saw toward the table edge- tighten the lower knuckle, securing the

 When you pluck the blade the sound should be a high & tight "ting".

-If you hear a low, shaggy "buzz", loosen the frame-back nut and press the frame-back down against a table top, re-tighten and test again.
+If you hear a low, shaggy or flat tone you do not have proper tension.
+Loosen the frame-back nut, hold the frame-back end on the table top and press the cross-bar downward, re-tighten and test again.
 If your frame only has front edge adjustments ("C" frame), loosen a front knuckle and press harder to tension the blade, re-tighten etc.

 Important Basic Sawing Practices: